 Apart from certain jackpot slots, you can select how much you want to bet per spin.
 The total bet size is affected by:

-The number of paylines (sometimes shown as "bet")
+Number of paylines (sometimes shown as "bet")

-The number of coins per payline (level)
+Number of coins per payline (level)

 EXAMPLE: There are 9 active paylines with 1 coin per payline and 10p coin value.
 Your total bet per spin is 9 x 1 x 10p = 90p.